DaApppooo/DaApppooo/README.md

 tool because accessibility matters).
 I'm currently solo-ing all of this, but if someone wants to join do not hesitate.
 Also, I'm heading toward a CS PhD.

-When I'm bored I really like doing little physic-simulations with [Raylib](https://github.com/raysan5/raylib).
+When I'm bored I really like doing little games or simulations with [Raylib](https://github.com/raysan5/raylib).